 Consider treating the victims rather than the bullies.
 To me there is something very strange about punishing bullies, and we know from research that this does not work.
 Why would it?
 Isn't it modeling using your power against someone less powerful to make them behave the way you want?
-And so the bully, once punished, after doing his time in ISS or whatever, goes out and takes from others he doesn't approve of.
+And so the bully, once punished, after doing his time in ISS or whatever, goes out and takes from others with lessor power he or she doesn't approve of.